PdxCodeGuild/20171003-FullStack-Day/4 - Django/docs/Django Quickstart.md

 ## Set Up Admin Interface

-- Create an admin account `python manage.py createsuperuser`
-- Enter a username, email address, and password
+- Create an admin account with `python manage.py createsuperuser`, and enter a username, email address, and password
 - Add a `def __str__(self):` to your model so the admin interface knows how to show it.
 - Make your app visible in the admin panel by registering your models with our app's `admin.py`